1xKvSUbAg1xJx9KutZW1lzrdGImI3CaW/CaptchaFox-Solver/README.md

 ![logo](https://github.com/1xKvSUbAg1xJx9KutZW1lzrdGImI3CaW/CaptchaFox-Solver/blob/master/logo.png?raw=true)

+## Notice 05/07/2025
+Updated so the solver works for everything again, now uses a [heuristic/fingerprint generator](CaptchaFoxSolver/HeuristicGenerator.cs).

-## Notice 31/05/2025
+~~## Notice 31/05/2025
 I am aware that some websites like mail.com currently do not work.
 Everything needed to fix this can be found in the [reversing folder](Reversing/), or you can pay me to fix it for you.
 I will only update the repository if the solver completely breaks.
-For contact: [t.me/vaccinate](https://t.me/Vaccinate)
+For contact: [t.me/vaccinate](https://t.me/Vaccinate)~~

 # CaptchaFox.com pure request solver
 A solver for CaptchaFox written in C#, see [reversing folder](Reversing/) for partially deobfuscated javascript used for working out how it works.
 Deobfuscation was done with [Synchrony v2.2.2](https://deobfuscate.relative.im/).
 This captcha provider was reversed after it came in the way between me and generating gmx.com emails.